uml-robotics/robot-explanation-BTs/README.md

 # Robot Explanation Generation Using Behavior Trees (BTs)

-This reposotory contains code and the behavior trees in XML for the following manuscript submitted to ACM Transactions on Human-Robot Interaction (THRI).
+This reposotory contains code and the behavior trees in XML for the following paper accepted to ACM Transactions on Human-Robot Interaction (THRI).

  - Zhao Han, Daniel Giger, Jordan Allspaw, Michael S. Lee, Henny Admoni, and Holly A. Yanco. __Building The Foundation of Robot Explanation Generation Using Behavior Trees__.

+Everything other than the code is available at https://cs.uml.edu/~zhan/#re-bt.

 ## Code

 `ExplainableBT.h` contains all the proposed algorithms, implemented in C++ using the [BehaviorTree.CPP](https://www.behaviortree.dev/) library.
-Pease read the header comment for its usage.
+Please read the header comment for its usage.

  - It also depends on `BehaviorTracker.h`, which tracks the node currently ticking in order to generate explanations related to it.